Sample size guidance for methane measurement campaigns

 Tracking supply chain-specific methane emissions

-We conducted a large-scale methane measurement campaign across the production, midstream, and liquefaction segments of the oil and gas supply chain to create more accurate emissions inventories.
+We conducted a large-scale methane measurement campaign across the production, midstream, and liquefaction segments of the oil and gas supply chain to estimate supply chain-specific intensities.
 We showed that emissions can fluctuate dramatically on short time scales and that high frequency measurements from continuous monitoring systems can help interpret individual snapshot measurements from aerial or satellite platforms.
 We wrote two papers for each segment of the supply chain and one synthesis paper.
 Papers that I was involved in are bolded below.

 Production Paper #1: Wang et al., 2022